 Animals can look cute and let’s face it, who doesn’t love a fluffy, cuddly animal?
-However, this vision of animals has been ‘disneyfied’ which poses a greater risk to animals’ health and wellbeing.
+However, this vision of animals being cute and harmless has been ‘disneyfied’ which poses a greater risk to animals’ health and wellbeing.
 If we want to be responsible, we must learn to not feed or touch wild animals.
 Here’s why.

 When I started writing this post I was based in Costa Rica where it is illegal to feed or touch wild animals.
 However, as I am finishing this off I am in Florida where the attitude towards wild animals can be quite despicable.